Low-Congestion Shortcuts without Embedding: Introduction

-\section{Related Work}
+\paragraph{General shortcuts vs.~tree-restricted shortcuts.} One can easily construct pathological graph examples that admit good-quality \emph{general} shortcuts, but do not admit good-quality \emph{tree-restricted} shortcuts.
+For example, one can take the lower bound graph of \cite{DasSarma-11} which requires $\tOmega(\sqrt{n})$ rounds to solve MST and replace each edge with $\sqrt{n}$ parallel multi-edge copies.
+This immediately yields a $\tO(D) = \tO(1)$ MST solution via general shortcuts, whereas tree-restricted shortcuts are constrained by the original $\tOmega(\sqrt{n})$ lower bound.
+Moreover, general shortcuts allow faster algorithms for several important graph families.
+For example, expander graphs and Erd\H{o}s-R\'{e}nyi random graphs admit general shortcuts of $\mathrm{dilation} + \mathrm{congestion} = \tO(1)$ for any set of parts; no such result is possible in the tree-restricted setting.
+However, it seems that the distributed construction of general shortcuts is a burdensome task even in highly structured graphs.
+The best-known result for shortcut construction and part-wise aggregation in expander graphs has round complexity $2^{O(\sqrt{\log n})} = n^{o(1)}$, significantly worse than the best existential result~\cite{ghaffari2018new}.

-The complexity theoretic issues in the design of distributed graph algorithms for the CONGEST model have received much attention in the last decade, and got an extensive progress for many problems: Minimum-spanning tree~\cite{Garay-Kutten-Peleg,Kutten-Peleg,Peleg-Rubinovich-1999,Khan2008}, Maximum flow~\cite{Ghaffari:2015}, Minimum Cut~\cite{Ghaffari-Kuhn,nanongkai2014almost}, Shortest paths and Diameter~\cite{Nanongkai-paths,Frischknecht-Diameter-2012,Holzer-Paths-2012,Lenzen:2013,Lenzen-PattShamir,Lenzen:2015,Izumi2014}, and so on.
-Most of those problems have $\tilde{\Theta}(\sqrt{n} + D)$-round upper and lower bounds for some sort of approximation guarantee~\cite{DasSarma-11,Lenzen-PattShamir,Ghaffari-Kuhn,Elkin-2004,Peleg-Rubinovich-1999}.
-The guarantee of exact results sometimes yield a nearly liner-time bound~\cite{Frischknecht-Diameter-2012}.
-Note that almost all lower bounds above holds for small diameter graphs.
-Thus, in any case, the general lower bound is more expensive than the universal lower bound of $\Omega(D)$ rounds.
+\subsection{Related work}

-On the positive side, distributed algorithms typically use a variety of ideas.
-In an effort to unify them in an elegant framework, Ghaffari and Haeupler introduced \textbf{low-congestion shortcuts}~\cite{gh2016lowcongestion}.
-Specifically, their ideas can be turned into a very short and clean $O((D + \sqrt{n}) \log n)$ round MST algorithm for general graphs.
-Furthermore, low-congestion shortcuts can serve as a simple explanation of the pervasive $\tilde{\Omega}(D + \sqrt{n})$ lower bound.
-However, the main contribution of their techniques is a $\tilde{O}(D)$-round algorithm for planar graphs.
-To the best of our knowledge, it is the first attempt that considers a non-trivial popular graph class.
+The complexity-theoretic issues in the design of distributed graph algorithms for the CONGEST model have received much attention in the last decade.
+Researchers have studied many problems in-depth: Minimum-Spanning Tree~\cite{Garay-Kutten-Peleg,Kutten-Peleg,Peleg-Rubinovich-1999,Khan2008}, Maximum flow~\cite{Ghaffari:2015}, Minimum Cut~\cite{Ghaffari-Kuhn,nanongkai2014almost}, Shortest Paths, and Diameter~\cite{Nanongkai-paths,Frischknecht-Diameter-2012,Holzer-Paths-2012,lenzen2019distributed,Izumi2014}, and so on.
+Most of those problems have $\tTheta(\sqrt{n} + D)$-round upper and lower bounds for some sort of approximation guarantee~\cite{DasSarma-11,lenzen2019distributed,Ghaffari-Kuhn,Elkin-2004,Peleg-Rubinovich-1999}.
+The guarantee of exact results sometimes yields a nearly-linear-time bound~\cite{Frischknecht-Diameter-2012}.
+Note that almost all lower bounds above hold for graphs of small diameter (e.g., polylogarithmic in $n$).
+In such graphs we have that $\sqrt{n} \gg D$, making $\tO(D)$ algorithms strictly better than those requiring $\tO(D + \sqrt{n})$ rounds.